DaveSkender/Stock.Indicators/docs/_indicators/Adx.md

 # {{ page.title }}

-Created by J. Welles Wilder, the [Average Directional Movement Index](https://en.wikipedia.org/wiki/Average_directional_movement_index) is a measure of price directional movement.
+Created by J. Welles Wilder, the Directional Movement Index (DMI) and [Average Directional Movement Index](https://en.wikipedia.org/wiki/Average_directional_movement_index) (ADX) is a measure of price directional movement.
 It includes upward and downward indicators, and is often used to measure strength of trend.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/270 "Community discussion about this indicator")

 ![image]({{site.baseurl}}/assets/charts/AdIndex.png)